shaikrasheed99/springboot-twitter/README.md

 }
 ```

-### If we try to find another User’s Tweet details by Tweet Id in path url
+### Tweets - If we try to find another User’s Tweet details by Tweet Id in path url

 * Request
 ```